What is the most common cause of sporadic encephalitis worldwide?

-Transferrable factor produced when the cells are exposed to virus
+Transferrable polypeptide factor produced and secreted from cells when the cells are exposed to virus

 What is the effect of interferon binding to interferon receptors on cells?

-It binds to specific receptors and signals the de novo transcription of hundreds of interferon stimulated genes (ISG), these genes are what make you feel ill and carry out processes in the body to get rid of the virus.
+It binds to specific receptors and signals the de novo transcription of hundreds of interferon stimulated genes (ISG)

 What are the three functions of type I interferons?

-Induce antimicrobial state in infected and neighbouring cells Modulate innate immune response to promote antigen presentation and NK cells.
-Activate the adaptive immune response
+Induce antimicrobial state in infected and neighbouring cells Modulate innate immune response to promote antigen presentation and NK cells but inhibit proinflammation Activate the adaptive immune response

 What are the type I interferons?